THS-International/website/src/markdown-pages/faq.md

           description as well as on our sign up page.

-          It is mandatory to check-in **at least one day prior** to your first event at one of our Check-In Desks.
+          It is mandatory to check-in and collect your wristband **at least one day prior** to your first event at one of our Check-In Desks.
 Keep this in mind when booking your tickets.
 You will also be able to pay for your tickets that require a payment at the Check-In Desk.
 These will be announced in our Facebook Group and will be held throughout the Reception.
 You must pay for your event ticket at one of these Check-In Desks before attending the event.
         title: 'Do some events require payment? '
       - description: >-
           In the calendars that we have below, we have some of the prices marked